hmchen47/DataScience/Notes/p01-Bayesian.md

     + _statistical model_
       + the probabilistic relationship btw the parameter(s) of interest and the observed data
       + relationship on mathematics or in such a way to allow its mathematic form to be unambiguously obtained by a competent reader
-      + any model seletion procedure, whether Bayesian or not
+      + any model selection procedure, whether Bayesian or not
     + _prospective Bayesian analysis?_
       + whether the prior and any loss function were constructed preceding the data collection
-      + whether analysis carried out durinng the study
+      + whether analysis carried out during the study
-    + _proior distribution_
+    + _prior distribution_
       + giving explicit prior distributions for the parameters of interest
       + informative: detailing the deviation of the prior from an elicitation process or empirical evidence
       + non-informative:
-        + justifing the effect of using different priors on the conclusion of the study
+        + justifying the effect of using different priors on the conclusion of the study
         + stating the prior and alternative priors explicitly
     + _loss function or demand_
       + an explicit method of deducting scientific consequences selected in advanced